-We know that there can be some sticker shock when viewing those numbers, but it’s important to understand the full scope of service that you receive for the cost.
-For example, these rates cover housing, personal care services, and overall support for someone who is precious to you—and you can’t put a price tag on that!
+We know that there can be some sticker shock when viewing these numbers, but it’s important to understand the full scope of service that you receive for the cost.
+For example, these rates cover housing, personal care services, and overall support for yourself or someone who is precious to you—and you can’t put a price tag on that!

-Fortunately though, you can still take part in some tax benefits that may be able to offset this bottom line cost.
-Learn more about this below or speak to a representative at Frontier Senior Living for more information today.
+Fortunately though, you can still take part in some tax benefits that may be able to offset these costs.

 Can You Write Off Assisted Living On Your Taxes?